-The mandates of Mr. André Gauthier, Mr. Laval St-Gelais, Mr. Marcel Bergeron, Mr. Normand Tamaro, Mr. David Guérette and Mr. Pierre Leblanc expire at the Meeting of June 22, 2015.
+The mandates of Mr. André Gauthier, Mr. Laval St-Gelais, Mr. Marcel Bergeron, Mr. Normand Tamaro, Mr. David Guérette, Mr. Pierre Leblanc and Mr. François Biron expire at the Meeting of June 9, 2016.
+Mr. Laval St-Gelais is not standing for re-election as a director at the Meeting.
 Management does not contemplate that any of the nominees will be unable to serve on the Board but, if this should occur for any reason prior to the Meeting, the person named in the enclosed form of proxy reserves the right to vote for another nominee at his discretion unless the shareholder has indicated in the form of proxy his wish to abstain from exercising the voting rights attached to his shares at the time of the election of the directors.